evoteum/estate-repos/README.md

 > We do not delete repositories because they may contain valuable information.
 >
 > Removing repos from repos.yaml will cause a [`prevent_destroy`](https://opentofu.org/docs/language/meta-arguments/lifecycle/#:~:text=contains%20more%20details.-,prevent_destroy,-(bool)%20-%20This%20meta) error.

+### Fixing Drift

+OpenTofu every night at 23:00 to detect and correct any drift that may have occurred during the day.
+This ensures that:

+- Manual changes made to repositories are reverted to their defined state
+- External API integrations remain properly configured
+- Security settings and access controls stay aligned with specifications
+- Repository settings consistently match their `repos.yml` definitions

+This automated drift prevention means repository configurations are truly managed as code, ensuring that the `repos.yml` file remains the single source of truth for all repository settings.

+> [!IMPORTANT]
+> Any manual repository configuration changes you make will be reverted.
+Configure repositories using `repos.yml`.

 ## Contributing